UMinho-ENGINF-IPM/build_jsondb/README.md

 python3 build_jsondb.py db
 ```

-It will recursively read all CSV and JSON files in folder `db`, and produce a `db.json` file`.
+It will recursively read all CSV and JSON files in folder `db`, and produce a `db.json` file.